stac-extensions/card4l/optical/README.md

 | *terrain-occlusion*, metadata          | 2.10 (SR)            | `type`, **`raster:bands`** (with **`values`**)               | Points to a file that indicates whether a pixel is not visible to the sensor due to terrain occlusion during off-nadir viewing. |
 | *terrain-illumination*, metadata       | 2.12 (SR)            | `type`, `raster:bands` (with `data_type`, `bits_per_sample`), `file:byte_order` | Points to a file with coefficients used for terrain illumination correction are provided for each pixel. |

+Note: `raster:bands[*].values` is not standardized yet in STAC, this could change to `file:values` or something different with a similar structure in the future.

 #### Additional Asset Properties

 The following table lists properties that may occur in the assets.